Sample timetable for English Plus Film (12-week course)

 English Plus Film trailer

-Go to the English Plus Film channel on YouTube to view videos produced by our students.
+Go to the Kings English Plus Film channel on YouTube to view films produced by our students.

 This course is ideal for students who want to combine intensive English language studies with an introduction to filmmaking and film theory, either as a 4-week course during summer, or as a more practical 12-week program available year-round.